-2.2.3 The nominated governor for Safeguarding and Child Protection is:
+2.2.2 The nominated governors for Safeguarding and Child Protection are:

-Lis Every
+Lis Every and Vickie Jameson

 - 2.3 The Governing body will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL will take lead responsibility for safeguarding and child protection.
 Whilst the activities of the DSL can be delegated to appropriately trained